 \subsection{Extraction and Use of Multi-Scale Features}

 Integrating features from multiple scales improves neural networks' ability to deeply understand complex visual scenes.
-HRNet~\citep{sun2019hrnet, cheng2020higherhrnet} and HRFormer~\citep{yuan2021hrformer} fuse the multi-scale representations from multiple branches to effectively generate reliable high-resolution representations with strong position sensitivity.
-CrossViT~\citep{chen2021crossvit} learns multi-scale feature representations for image recognition by a dual-branch transformer and merges them multiple times to complement each other.
-TopFormer~\citep{zhang2022topformer} produces scale-aware global features from tokens at various scales.
-P2T~\citep{wu2022p2t} and Shunted Transformer~\citep{ren2022shunted} improve upon PVT~\citep{wang2021pvt} by applying various downsampling rates for the keys and values across heads, rather than using identical spatial reduction for both.
+HRNet \cite{sun2019hrnet, cheng2020higherhrnet} and HRFormer \cite{yuan2021hrformer} fuse the multi-scale representations from multiple branches to effectively generate reliable high-resolution representations with strong position sensitivity.
+CrossViT \cite{chen2021crossvit} learns multi-scale feature representations for image recognition by a dual-branch transformer and merges them multiple times to complement each other.
+FCT \cite{han2022FCTransformer} enhances cross-branch interactions in its two-branch transformer model to facilitate multi-scale representation learning.
+TopFormer \cite{zhang2022topformer} produces scale-aware global features from tokens at various scales.
+P2T \cite{wu2022p2t} and Shunted Transformer \cite{ren2022shunted} improve upon PVT \cite{wang2021pvt} by applying various downsampling rates for the keys and values across heads, rather than using identical spatial reduction for both.
 This allows each head to capture both coarse- and fine-grained details.
-SG-Former~\citep{ren2023sgformer} aggregates tokens at multiple scales and performs attention mechanisms to extract global and fine-grained information for visual tasks.
-SMT~\citep{lin2023scaleSMT} captures diverse spatial features through multiple convolutions with different kernel sizes and conducts scale-aware aggregation to enhance information interaction.
-SBCFormer ~\citep{lu2024sbcformer} achieves efficient global and local feature fusion by introducing a bi-branch CNN-ViT hybrid module.
+SG-Former \cite{ren2023sgformer} aggregates tokens at multiple scales and performs attention mechanisms to extract global and fine-grained information for visual tasks.
+SMT \cite{lin2023scaleSMT} captures diverse spatial features through multiple convolutions with different kernel sizes and conducts scale-aware aggregation to enhance information interaction.
+SBCFormer \cite{lu2024sbcformer} achieves efficient global and local feature fusion by introducing a bi-branch CNN-ViT hybrid module.
 In existing methods, multi-scale representations are typically generated by downsampling the feature map, which can be problematic for low-resolution inputs, as it exacerbates the loss of detail.
 Our study mitigates this issue by enabling multi-scale feature extraction and interaction without the need for downsampling.